java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/03_writing-java-applications-with-eclipse.md

 [![Program with output in console](/assets/images/eclipse/console_output.png)](/assets/images/eclipse/console_output.png)

 <a id="debugging">&nbsp;</a>
-## Debugging in Eclipse
+## Debugging

 When a program doesn't do what you expect it to do, you might want to debug it.
-The process of debugging is explained in [this article](/learn/debugging).
+The process of debugging is explained in [this article](id:debugging).
 Eclipse provides a lot of functionality making it easy to debug Java applications.

 In order to debug an application, you need to set a breakpoint.
 When the program gets to executing the line with the breakpoint, it will temporarily stop ("suspend"), allow you to inspect its current state and step through the program.
 To set a breakpoint, you need to double-click on the area to the left of the line you want to suspend the program at.
 After doing that, a blue dot should appear there.
 [![A breakpoint next to source code](/assets/images/eclipse/breakpoint.png)](/assets/images/eclipse/breakpoint.png)